i0Ek3/niter.top/README.md

 First, I found some seemingly available solutions:

 - buy a new domain(or register a free one on Freenom) to bind your VPS and restore my blog
-- [WIP] deploy your site on your VPS instead of Netlify
+- deploy your site on your VPS instead of Netlify with rsync
 - configure external DNS for Netlify, ref [here](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/)(add A record with IP 75.2.60.5)
 - use Nginx to reverse proxy
 - find the other solution(like hyber name servers, it seems not work well)